Telix’s commitment to maintaining your privacy

-1.8 Your Rights: data accuracy and access
+3.8 Your Rights: data accuracy and access

 Telix strives to keep your personal information accurate.
 We provide individuals with reasonable access to their personal information so that they can review and correct it or ask us not to use it (subject to applicable laws).
 We do not charge for this service and will respond to reasonable requests in an appropriate timeframe.
-If you wish to exercise your rights, please contact us using the contact details below.
+If you wish to exercise your rights, please contact us using the contact details in section 1.12 below.

-1.9 Data Retention
+3.9 Data Retention

-Generally, Telix will retain your personal information until you ask us to delete such information (subject to applicable laws).
-If you ask us to delete your personal information at any time, be aware that Telix cannot guarantee that it will be able to delete such information from back-ups or caches of our databases, however, we will ensure that we do not actively access such data.
+You may also ask us to delete such information (subject to applicable laws).
+If you ask us to delete your personal information at any time, be aware that Telix cannot guarantee that it will be able to delete such information from back-ups or caches of our databases, however we will ensure that we do not actively access such data.

 This Policy may be changed from time to time to reflect changes in law or changes in our practices concerning the collection and use of personal information.
 If we make changes that materially alter your privacy rights, Telix will provide additional notice, typically via email.

 If any person has a complaint about the privacy of their personal information, Telix requests that they contact Telix in writing at the email below.
-Upon receipt of a complaint, Telix will consider the details and attempt to resolve the matter in accordance with Telix complaints handling procedures.
+Upon receipt of a complaint Telix will consider the details and attempt to resolve the matter in accordance with Telix complaints handling procedures.